logicly-au/pmhc-mds-user-documentation/doc/data-entry.rst

    :alt: Client Data Generate Collection Occasion Self Service Link - screen 1

-5. Complete Screen Two; review the measure details just entered and complete the 'Invitation' and 'Results' fields, and click the blue **Next** button
+5. Complete Screen Two; review the measure details just entered and complete the 'Invitation' and 'Results' fields, and click the blue **Generate Measure Link** button

    The client will be sent an SMS and/or email if you entered their details in the invitation section.